Python Bindings#

 calibrate_store(input, output, atm, config?, foeff?, gain_image?)

-Calibrate all scans in a store
+Calibrate all scans in a store (vectorized path)

 calibrate_scan_py(input, output, atm, scan, config?, foeff?, gain_image?)

-Calibrate a single scan (Dask-friendly)
+Calibrate a single scan (Dask-friendly, vectorized path)

 convert_fits_folder(fits_folder, zarr_path, skip?) *